thomasvaeth/thomasvaeth.github.io/_posts/2018-03-02-wraparound-progress-bar.markdown

 layout: post
 title: "Wraparound Progress Bar"
 date: 2018-03-02
-description: A progress bar only at the top of the page is boring.
+description: "A progress bar only at the top of the page is boring.
 Really boring.
-So I built a wraparound progress bar.
+So I built a wraparound progress bar."
-image: /assets/images/posts/wraparound-progress-bar.jpg
+image: "/assets/images/posts/wraparound-progress-bar.jpg"
 ---
 <p>A progress bar only at the top of the page is boring.
 Really boring.
 Everyone does it because <code>progress</code> is already a native HTML element.
 I wanted to build something that was made specifically for longer pages with a lot of content.
 I also wanted to add some style to the page where the content is being framed as you scroll.
 So I built a wraparound progress bar.</p>